“Powder River Mule Deer”

 In the Shadow of the Bighorns:

 The Powder River flows out of the bighorn mountain range before looping north into Montana and joining the Yellowstone.
-While this icon of western exploration myth and heritage stats as a trout stream, frustrating fly fisherman in Sheridan.
+While this icon of western exploration myth and heritage starts as a trout stream, frustrating fly fisherman in Sheridan.
 By the time the river meanders through sage country towards to Montana boarder it is famously an “inch deep and mile wide”, “too thin to plow and too thick to drink”.
 The grass bloomed in the river country fed millions of bison before surrendering to 20 or more cattle companies who settled in the area in the 1880s with over 100,000 feed cattle.

 Today the Powder is know for Mule Deer hunting and energy development.
 As much as 1/5th of the nations coal being mined in this segment of Wyoming.
 The best way to hunt this region today is meticulous spot and stalk.
 The winds and sun weather your face.
 As you press harder into your glass desperately searching to the grey deer against the October Prairie grass.
 South facing slopes hide hundreds of bedded deer throughout the day.